 What To Expect After Cataract Surgery

 Recovery from cataract surgery is generally very quick.
-Most patients experience better vision within the first 24 hours of the procedure; however, many state their vision is dramatically improved immediately after surgery.
+Most patients experience better vision within the first 24 hours of the procedure; however, many notice their vision is dramatically improved immediately after surgery.
 Itching and mild discomfort are normal after cataract surgery.
 Some fluid discharge is also common.
 Your eye may be sensitive to light and touch.
 You will be given safety glasses to wear to bed and will be instructed to wear sunglasses while outside to help with light sensitivity.
 If you experience discomfort, your Simone Eye Center surgeon will determine the proper treatment.
 Any discomfort typically subsides within 1-2 days.

 You will be given appointment dates and times for your post-operative visits so your surgeon can follow your healing and progress.
 In most cases, healing will be complete within eight weeks.
 Each person heals differently so it is important to discuss the cataract surgery recovery with your eye doctor.